NetSalvage/LCV/readme.md

 	To read:
 	About 4/5ths of my work on this project is contained within the ".cs" files.
-The Aspen stuff is just inherent to the GOdot engine.
+The Aspen stuff is just inherent to the Godot engine.

 	To open:
 	You're better off just running one of my "releases".
 But if you wish to see this project from my perspective...